robelmass1/Visit-Plan-Website/README.md

 # Visit-Plan-Website
-This is a responsive website  done using html and CSS with the option to display visit plan.
+This is a responsive website  done using html and CSS with an option to display visit plan.